leandrowkz/movieshelf/README.md

 # 🍿 Movieshelf
-An opensource movie, tv and cast catalog that uses The Movie Database API to fetch movies/tv data.
+Opensource movie, tv and cast catalog that uses The Movie Database API to fetch movies/tv data.
 Take a look at it running on https://movieshelf.app.

 ![Movieshelf showcase](./docs/movieshelf.jpeg)